allan-tulane/sp22-assignment-05-lalbright22/answers.md

 However, as the denominations in Fortuito are random.
 The most optimal solution could be using a bill of the denomination of 5 and 12.

 - **2b.**
+To solve this problem you would want to compute the largest denomination that can be subtracted from the exchanged dollar amount.
+Then continue this process until you reach zero.